juanea7/fpga-workload-manager/machsuite_app/readme.md

 # Workload Manager

 This folder contains the source code and related files for the Workload Manager.
-The Workload Manager is designed to manage and execute various computational kernels, providing monitoring, scheduling and power/performance prediction functionalities.
+The Workload Manager is designed to manage and execute dynamic workloads in FPGAs, providing monitoring, scheduling and power/performance prediction functionalities.

 ## Related Components: